BIATeam/BIADocs/versioned_docs/version-V5/40-DeveloperGuide/20-CRUD/70-FormConfiguration.md

 :::

 #### Responsive design
-When declaring a `BiaFormLayoutConfigField<TDto>` or a `BiaFormLayoutConfigGroup<TDto>`, you can set the column size of these elements by :
+When declaring a `BiaFormLayoutConfigColumn<TDto>` element, you can set the column size by :
 - setting only the `lgSize` which represents the column size for large screen (>= 992px) :
   ``` typescript
   new BiaFormLayoutConfigGroup<Feature>('Group', groupRows, 2)